A Simple Game: Personnel

+Billy Ocean version

+A Billy Ocean cover version appears on the double-disc 2016 compilation Here You Are/The Best of Billy Ocean, and it's also on the similar single-disc 2017 compilation Here You Are: The Music of My Life.

 Four Tops version

 The Four Tops released a cover version in the UK in 1971.
 The single peaked at position three on the chart.
 The song's B-side for the UK release was "You Stole My Love", a song written by Justin Hayward and Tony Clarke.

 The song was released as a single in the U.S. in 1972, stalling on the chart at position 90.
 The B-side, which differed from its UK counterpart, was a song called "L.A.
 (My Town)".